Leane and Michael's Sugarbush

 What activities do we have each year?

-Food served all day, free tours of our syrup making, demonstrations of Woodland Indian and pioneer syrup making methods, children’s activity building, children’s games, mule drawn wagon rides, tomahawk throwing, crosscut saw activity, craft vendors, live music, and Christian worship service on Sunday morning.
+Food served all day, free tours of our syrup making, demonstrations of Woodland Indian and pioneer syrup making methods, children’s activity building, children’s games, tomahawk throwing, crosscut saw activity, old time merry-go-round, Jacobs' Ladder, straw maze, craft vendors, live music, and Christian worship service on Sunday morning.

 How much time should I allow to enjoy the festival?